 Several countries, including the United States and Australia, have inconsistent laws across the states and even from city to city.

-India is a special case as of 2018 as several of the states have banned electronic cigarettes including Jammu, Kashmir, Karnataka, Punjab, Maharashtra and Kerala.
+Update: India has banned e-cigarettes.
 The population of India has over 11% of the worlds smokers and is currently taking steps to ban vaping countrywide in the mistaken belief that vaping is more of a health risk than smoking.

 Vaping may be legal but E-liquid May Not Be